The Old Soldier – A mosaic for the anniversary of the First World War

 War is a gun with a worker at each end

-The works title is “Shrapnel 1914 – War is a gun with a worker at each end” Whilst the first part obviously refers to the connection between the WW1, shrapnel and mosaic, the second part echoes the call of many socialist objects to the war, who saw the conflict in class terms and acknowledged that they had more in common with their fellow German workers than those generals who would send them to fight.
+The works title is “Shrapnel 1914 – War is a gun with a worker at each end”.
+Whilst the first part obviously refers to the connection between the WW1, shrapnel and mosaic, the second part echoes the call of many socialist objections to the war.
+They saw the conflict in class terms and acknowledged that they had more in common with their fellow German workers than those generals who would send them to fight.

 A meeting of old soldiers and the story of the last Lancers charge

 After the mosaic was completed I displayed it at ‘The Landscape Show’ in Battersea Park in London.
 It was there that the work caught the eye of Jack, a Chelsea Pensioner.
 Jack was a former member of the Lancers Regiment.
 Though of course too young for the First World War himself, he recounted how he had recently attended a very special ceremony in France to commemorate the last time the Lancers Regiment cavalry charged another lance regiment on 7 September 1914 at Moncel in France.
 The action was one of those markers of change, from the old ideals of warfare stretching back to the medieval period, to the new mechanised war of the modern era.

 The next stop for the mosaic was the famous ‘Les Recontres Internationales de Mosaîque’ exhibition in Chartres.
 This is one of the premier exhibitions of mosaic art which I was lucky enough to be selected for.
 And so I found myself transporting the mosaic across the fields of the Somme which form so much of the car journey from the ferry terminal at Calais to the City of Chartres.
 You can’t help looking across those fields and thinking of that dreadful war.